PeraltaLab/ECU-BGC-ME_2017/README.md

 ## We address the following questions

-* **Aim)**: How does pyrogenic organic carbon (i.e., biochar) and soil microbes influence plant productivity and soil content?
+* **Aim)**: How does pyrogenic organic carbon (i.e., biochar) and soil microbes influence plant productivity and soil carbon and nitrogen content?

 ### Repo Contents

-* **analyses:**: An R Markdown file that includes R script written by Mike McCoy, Mario Muscarella, and Ariane Peralta containing functions used in analysis of soil and microbial sequence data.
+* **analyses:**: An R Markdown file that includes R script written by Ariane Peralta containing functions used in analysis of plant, soil, and microbial respiration data.

 * **bin:**
 	* *summarySE.R*: An R script written by [Micah Allen et al.](https://github.com/RainCloudPlots/RainCloudPlots/)